|

 ||

-From the route profile charts is obvious, that all the routes shown on the map above are relatively the same as distances and climbing.
 Route b From Svistov (road 52) to Vardim to Belyanovo (unnamed road) to Beltsov to Beltsov to Tsenovo. |

-The area here is the most scenic, the road follows the not deep canyon of Yantra River.
-There is not any traffic here, never mind it is longest route, I do recommend to pedal just this route ! |
+This area is the most scenic, the road follows the canyon of the Yantra River.
+There is hardly any traffic here.
+It doesn't matter that this is longest route, I highly recommend you pedal this route ! |

 |